freeletics/wordpress-exporter/packages/wordpress-exporter-cli/README.md

 ### Preparing and Importing Entries

 The last step in the migration is to import all entries.
 A lot of operations are done in that step including: merging categories, cleaning titles/descriptions, transforming content to markdown, remapping ids, remapping urls, etc.

-:warning: To proceed with that step you need to make sure you have a `settings.json` properly configured.
-See the [Configure Settings.json](#configure-settingsjson) section.

 To proceed, we need first to prepare the entries: